Home » The Tests » Driving Test Booking

 Pass mark, length of test, and cost not changing

 The pass mark is staying the same.
-So, pupils will pass if they make no more than 15 driving faults and no serious or dangerous faults.
+Pupils will pass if they commit no more than 15 driving faults, including no serious or dangerous faults.

 The examiner will still assess the test similarly, and the same things will still count as faults.
 The overall time of the driving test will also remain the same: around 40 minutes.